thoun/noah/README.md

 ## TODO
-Optimal loading cards distribution powers
+Optimal loading cards distribution
-TOCHECK frog : do we ask player to choose 1 to 5 if he can do optimal loading, or do we always do optimal loading if possible ?
 TOCHECK roomates : text says only 1 of each animal on the ark, but it's in the ferry ? all ferries become roomates ferries ? solo mode?